bioperl/bioperl.github.io/howtos/Scrapbook_HOWTO.md

 `say [~] <A T G C>.pick(20, :repl) for 1..20;`

-By the way, this works with the latest [Rakudo](http://www.perlfoundation.org/perl6/index.cgi?rakudo). --[Chris Fields](User:Cjfields "wikilink") 01:29, 6 January 2009 (UTC)
+By the way, this works with the latest [Rakudo](http://www.perlfoundation.org/perl6/index.cgi?rakudo). -- Chris Fields

 #### Heikki's favorites

-<span id='HL'></span>from ***[Heikki Lehvaslaiho](User:heikki "wikilink")***: *Thank you for everyone for these entertaining entries.
+Heikki Lehvaslaiho: *Thank you for everyone for these entertaining entries.
 In my books, Michel Eisen's version wins with sheer clarity.
 Recursion is always recommendable, too.
 Below are cleaned versions of these two.
 Feel free to improve them further.*

 ```perl
 #!/usr/bin/env perl